-DataCard has a full deck of financial and identification products.
-The company, which does business as DataCard Group, offers card printers, laminators, digital cameras, engravers, mail handlers, and software that organizations use to manage, customize, and issue personalized credit and ID cards.
-DataCard products are used by financial institutions (credit cards, smart cards), corporations (badges), and government agencies (passports, national ID cards) in more than 120 countries.
-Established in 1969, the company also offers consulting, graphic design, and systems integration services.
+EntrustDataCard plays with a full deck of financial, identification, and security products.
+The company offers card printers, laminators, digital cameras, engravers, mail handlers, and software that organizations use to manage, customize, and issue personalized credit and ID cards.
+It also provides software and services that ensure the privacy of electronic communciations and transactions.
+EntrustDataCard products are used by financial institutions (credit cards, smart cards), corporations (badges), and government agencies (passports, national ID cards) in more than 120 countries.
+EntrustDataCard was created in 2014 when DataCard bought Entrust.

-DataCard maintains development centers in each of its five geographic regions: Asia/Pacific and India; Japan; Europe, the Middle East, and Africa; North America; and Latin America.
+EntrustDataCard maintains development centers in each of its five geographic regions: Asia/Pacific and India; Japan; Europe, the Middle East, and Africa; North America; and Latin America.

 Sales and Marketing

 The company sells directly and through distributors and value-added resellers such as

-Although privately held, DataCard reports annual revenue of about $400 million.
+Although privately held, EntrustDataCard reports annual revenue of about $650 million.

 In 2014 DataCard launched a new logistics and distribution center in Hong Kong, China.
 The new location allowed the company to confirm orders and respond to shipment status inquiries within local working time parameters without having to bridge the gap between time zones.
 (The company previously extended its reach in South America with the opening of a new office in Brazil in 2013.)